YogaFaith’s Intersection of Christianity and Yoga Chronology

 5500 BC: Egyptian artifacts and evidence of small tribes living in the Nile valley

 4000 – 3400 BC: Predynastic Period.
 Cultures develop in the western desert of ancient Egypt.
 Artifacts and hieroglyphics contain various bodily postures.
 This is the foundation of Kemetic yoga.

 3200 BC: Cuneiform (earliest forms of writing)

 3000 – 2250 BC: Artifacts from the Egyptian temple of Het Heru (Hathor) depict several different postures (see first 3 images above).

 2700 – 2200 BC: Pyramids built during the Old Kingdom in Egypt

-2350 – 2000 BC: In 1942, English archaeologist Ernest John Henry Mackay reported on a seal found while excavating a site near the Indus Valley to be from this time period.
-Pictured right, there seems to be many different traditions interpreting who is depicted in this seal.
+2350 – 2000 BC: In 1942, A British archaeologist Ernest John Henry Mackay, reported on a seal found while excavating a site near the Indus Valley to be from this time period.
+See Figure 1.
+Many different traditions and philosophies surround who is depicted in this seal.

 2100 BC: Surviving copies of the Sumerian King list found from this year.
 The list is divided into 2 parts, those who ruled before the great flood and those after.